Lamb Milanese with Lamb’s Quarters and Pickled Ramp Aioli

 • One at a time, toss the slices of mutton in flour to coat, tap off the excess, then dip in the egg, and finally the breadcrumbs, pressing on the crumbs to help them adhere.

-• Fry the cutlets in a ¼ inch of oil until browned on both sides.
+• Fry the cutlets in a ¼ inch of oil until golden brown on both sides.
+Remove finished cutlets to a paper-towel lined plate in a warm oven.

 Salad